GraphAlchemist/Alchemy/site/app/docs/_apiDocs/NodeMethods.md

 <!--  -->

 `node.removeProperty('property'[,'more_properties'])`<br>
 Remove one or more properties from a given node.
+This method removes the entire property key value from the node.
+Use the [node.setProperty](#nodesetproperty) method to change a property.

+For Example:

 ~~~ javascript
 // Grab the node with id 1